-How to obtain building consent for Formance SIPs?
+How do I obtain building consent for Formance SIPs?

 Does the Formance system require additional engineering?

-No, Formance homes do not require additional engineering input unless the design is outside of the scope of the Design Guide.
+No, Formance homes do not require additional engineering input (and cost) unless the design is outside of the scope of the Design Guide.
 The Design Guide is pre-engineered.

 Do Formance SIPs come with a warranty?

-Absolutely, we have a 20 year warranty on the panel manufacture.
+Absolutely, we have a 20 year warranty on the panel manufacturer for delamination.

 Who will build my Formance SIP home?

-We're working with forward-thinking builders around the country to ensure high quality installation of Formance SIP homes.
-Contact us to find out of there is one in your area, or put us in touch with your builder.
+We're working with forward-thinking builders around the country to ensure high-quality installation of Formance SIP homes.
+To find out if there is a builder in your area visit our Find Your Builder page.

-If you have a preferred builder of your own we are happy to work with them if they meet two key criteria:
+If you have a preferred builder of your own we are happy to work with them if they meet three key criteria: